What To Do With Old Pillows – Preventing Neck Pain & Eco-Guilt

-1. Wash Them First
+1. Wash Old Pillows

-Before you assume your pillow is past its prime, give it a wash.
 Technically, you should do this anyway.
 Pillows gather up all of our dead skin cells as we sleep.
 Going through a laundry cycle can refresh and redistribute the pillow’s fill, adding to its lifespan.

 How do you wash old pillows?

-Down or Down Alternative Pillows
+Down & Down Alternative Pillows

 Usually, you can send these through a gentle/cold wash cycle.